tborjal74/quote-currency/README.md

 # Future Work

-* Implement adding a new functionality that allows the user to add its own image/text for quotes
+* Implement a new functionality that allows the user to add its own image/text for quotes
 * Add a login connected to a database, integrated with OAuth and a well designed interface for accessing the app through iOS
 * Improve the design of the home page by using advanced SwiftUI.
 * Host the app and deploy in the App Store